lanl-ansi/PowerWaterModels.jl/docs/src/quickguide.md

 # Solve the joint optimal power-water flow problem and store the result.
 result = run_opwf(p_file, w_file, pw_file, p_type, w_type, juniper; wm_ext=wm_ext)
 ```

-This example will likely take over a minute to solve.

 ### (Optional) Solving the Problem with Gurobi
 Note that [Gurobi's `NonConvex=2` parameter setting](https://www.gurobi.com/documentation/9.0/refman/nonconvex.html) ensures it will correctly handle the nonconvex quadratic constraints that link power and water variables.